Ensono/amido.github.io/docs/workloads/azure/data/getting_started/dev_quickstart_data_azure.md

 - `AZURE_STORAGE_ACCOUNT_NAME`

 The E2E tests may require additional permissions as we are editing data in ADLS during the E2E tests.
-If the tests fail whilst clearing up directories please check you have the necessary permissions to read, write and execute against ADLS.
+If the tests fail whilst clearing up directories you will need to have [Storage Blob Data Contributor](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#storage-blob-data-contributor) access applied to your Azure Active Directory subscription.
+You may also be required to configure the [firewall rules](https://learn.microsoft.com/en-us/azure/storage/common/storage-network-security) for the storage account to whitelist your IP address.

 To run the E2E tests run: